Beyond the Quick Fix: What Lasting Anxiety Therapy in Portland Looks Like

 What Real Growth Looks Like in Anxiety Therapy

-Growth in therapy doesn’t always look like immediate relief, it often looks like increased awareness, self-compassion, and the ability to stay present with difficult emotions.
+Growth in therapy doesn’t always look like immediate relief.
+Change often looks like increased awareness, self-compassion, and the ability to stay present with difficult emotions.
 It’s the difference between spiraling after a tough day and noticing your body tensing, then gently pausing instead of reacting.

 Through mindfulness-based and relational approaches, I support clients in exploring their inner world without rushing to fix or judge it.
 The work we do together draws from my training in mindfulness and meditation in psychotherapy, with an emphasis on healing as a process, not a final destination.
 There’s no pressure to “arrive.”
 In fact, the ability to begin again (without shame) is part of the healing.